aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ![quicksight-manage.png](./assets/quicksight-manage.png)

-- On the Amazon QuickSight dashboard, navigate to User Settings page on the Top-Right section and click *Manage QuickSight*.
+- On the Amazon QuickSight dashboard, navigate to user settings page on the top right section and click **Manage QuickSight**.

 ![quicksight-permissionpng](./assets/quicksight-permission.png)